Phubbing and Relationship Trauma: A Somatic Trauma Therapist’s Perspective in Los Angeles

 For individuals with attachment wounds, relationship trauma, or chronic emotional invalidation, phubbing can trigger deep feelings of rejection.

-From a somatic therapy standpoint, most phubbing isn’t intentional — it’s a nervous-system strategy.
 The body often reaches for the phone to cope with:

 • emotional overwhelm